thomluther/ha-anker-solix/INFO.md

 It follows the Anker cloud Api structures, which allows registered users to define one or more Power Systems, called site in the Api with a unique site_id.
 The configured user must have defined at least one owning system, or have access to a shared system, in order to see devices for a configured integration account.
 For each accessible system by the configured account, the integration will create one System Device with the appropriate system sensors.
 These sensors typically reflect the values that are presented in the Anker mobile app main view of a system.
+Following example shows how configured integration accounts may look:

+![Configured Integration][integration-img]

 For each end device the system owner has configured into a system, the integration will create an End Device entry, which is controlled by the System Device.
 So far, available accessory devices such as the 0W Output switch are not manageable on its own.
 Therefore they are currently presented as entity of the End Device entry that is managing the accessory.

 Following are anonymized examples how the Anker power devices will be presented:
 1. System Device

+![System Device][system-img]

-1. Solarbank Device
+2. Solarbank Device

+![Solarbank Device][solarbank-img]

-1. Inverter Device
+3. Inverter Device

+![Inverter Device][inverter-img]

 The integration will setup the entities with unique ids based on device serials or a combination of serials.
 This makes them truly unique and provides the advantage that the same entities can be re-used after switching the integration configuration to another shared account.
 So the entity history is not lost, but this implies that you cannot configure different accounts at the same time when they share a system.
 Otherwise it would cause HA setup errors because of non unique entities.
-Therefore new integration configuration are validated and not allowed when they share systems or devices with an active configuration.
+Therefore new integration configurations are validated and not allowed when they share systems or devices with an active configuration.
 If you want to switch from you main account to the shared account, delete first the active configuration and then create a new configuration with the other account.
 When the devices and entities for the configured account will be created, deleted entities will be re-activated if their data is accessible via Api for the configured account.
 That means if you switch from your main account to the shared account, only a subset of entities will be re-activated.
 The other deleted entities and their history data may remain available until your configured recoder interval is over.